vumichien/cocoindex/examples/docs_to_kg/README.md

 ### Browse the knowledge graph

 After the knowledge graph is build, you can explore the knowledge graph you built in Neo4j Browser.

+For the dev enviroment, you can connect neo4j browser using credentials:
+- username: `neo4j`
+- password: `cocoindex`
+which is pre-configured in the our docker compose [config.yaml](https://raw.githubusercontent.com/cocoindex-io/cocoindex/refs/heads/main/dev/neo4j.yaml).

 You can open it at [http://localhost:7474](http://localhost:7474), and run the following Cypher query to get all relationships:

 ```cypher